Multimedia - Shooting Locations - Escape From New York

 five structural bays.
 The Shed currently houses retail and restaurant

-facilities, a portion of the Marriott Hotel, the lake, event and parking areas.
+facilities, a portion of the Marriott Hotel

 >